 Think pumpkin soup, stuffed pumpkin and ricotta pasta shells and pumpkin scones.
 We cannot get enough.
 Even pumpkin on it’s own, roasted in the oven and served to accompany a roast dinner is just heaven.

 Pumpkin flesh and its skin, pumpkin seeds and pumpkin flowers are all edible.
 Pumpkin flowers can be prepared in a similar way to zucchini flowers, deep fried and ricotta filled and the accompanying leaves are commonly used in Asian culture for curries and soups.

 When it comes to cooking with pumpkin, it’s great to have a guide, as the flesh of some pumpkins is too moist to be roasted and some, too dry.
 It’s also important to note that depending on the region or country, the types of pumpkins available are very different.

-In Australia – these are the great offerings that we have access to.
+In Australia – these are the pumpkins that we have access to.
 When it comes to cooking with pumpkin, each has its own characteristics and purpose in the kitchen: